The countdown is on!

 2 days ahead:

 - Make pumpkin pies, pumpkin cheesecake, rolls, and breads and cornbread or biscuits for the turkey dressing/stuffing.

 - Refrigerate desserts with custard-like ingredients.
 (The desserts may be brought to room temperature before serving.)

-- Even if you are serving apple or pecan pies, the pie crust could be made today with assembly and baking late.
+- Even if you are serving apple or pecan pies, the pie crust could be made today with assembly and baking later.

-- Enlist the kids to help with baking, or have the kids make placecards and leftovers labels.
+- Enlist the kids to help with baking, or have the kids make place cards and leftover labels.

-- Prepare menu items such as cranberry sauce, soups, appetizer dips and other items that improve in flavor as they are safely stored in a 40 ºF or cooler refrigerator.
+- Prepare menu items such as cranberry sauce, soups, appetizer dips and other items that improve in flavor as they are safely stored in a 40 ºF or below refrigerator.